 And if you end up totally hating it, no worries.
 Just paint over it and you are right back where you started.

 Would you like to see the entire dresser now?
 I am really happy with how this piece turned out!
 It was my entry in the August Fab Furniture Flippin’ Contest.
-I delivered it to the shop last week and it is available for sale.

 I added some Van Dyke Brown Glaze to the appliqué to accentuate all of those curly-cues.
 The red is Honky Tonk Red, also from Dixie Belle Paints.
 It is a vibrant red, but with a little bit of Van Dyke Brown Glaze applied over it, the red softens and takes on a more elegant tone.